Master of Teaching (Early Childhood Education)

 Overview

-You’ll gain invaluable practical experience with 60 days of professional placements, and graduate ready to teach in daycare centres, preschools and junior schools up to Year 2.
+You’ll gain invaluable practical experience with 60 days of professional placements, and graduate ready to teach in a variety of settings.
 If you already hold a bachelor’s degree in early childhood education, this program will deepen your expertise and expand your teaching scope.

 What you'll learn